Music Heritage

 Western North Carolina has nurtured a variety of mountain music traditions: ballad singing, blues, bluegrass, old-time, and sacred music.
 These evolved from traditions brought over from Europe and Africa, and some represent a powerful blend of musical elements from the two continents.
 Some are thriving and are quite popular while others are carried on by a dedicated few.

-Bluegrass Music in the Mountains
+Bluegrass Music

-Appalachian mountain music includes many instruments, styles and sounds, but Bluegrass music is often honored and celebrated as a piece of Appalachian history in almost every part of this East coast mountain range.
+Appalachian mountain music includes many instruments, styles and sounds, but bluegrass music is often honored and celebrated as a piece of Appalachian history in almost every part of this East coast mountain range.
 Bluegrass music, over the years, has truly become a style that has been influences by people and cultures from around the world.
 Whether it is played on a stage or a porch it is often played with intense fervor, passion and heart.
-Western North Carolina and the Blue Ridge Mountains have been home to many Bluegrass music legends.
+Western North Carolina and the Blue Ridge Mountains have been home to many bluegrass music legends.

-Old Time Music in the Mountains
+Old Time Music

-Old Time Music traditionally includes the Appalachian fiddle and banjo.
+Old time music traditionally includes the Appalachian fiddle and banjo.
 It can also include a full string band playing along side the fiddle and banjo.
-Old Time Music was played during community celebrations and events in the early days of settlement in the Western North Carolina mountains.
-Old Time Music is rooted in the music of the Anglo-Irish fiddle, as well as the rhythms of shuffle bowing and the banjo, both of which come from African-American history.
-Old Time Music has also been influenced over the years by ragtime, blues, jazz, gospel and country music.
+Old time music was played during community celebrations and events in the early days of settlement in the Western North Carolina mountains.
+Old time music is rooted in the music of the Anglo-Irish fiddle, as well as the rhythms of shuffle bowing and the banjo, both of which come from African-American history.
+Old time music has also been influenced over the years by ragtime, blues, jazz, gospel and country music.